FarmBot-Docs/farmbot-genesis/v1.2/Extras/bom.md

 ---
 title: "Bill of Materials"
 slug: "bom"
-excerpt: "Top-level BOM for all components in FarmBot Genesis, grouped by category"
+description: "Top-level BOM for all components in FarmBot Genesis, grouped by category"
 ---

 * toc